EDCD/EDMarketConnector/README.md

 EDMC doesn't support running two instances of E:D in the *same* user account.
 EDMC will only respond to the instance of E:D that you ran last.

 ### Error: Can't connect to EDDN
 EDMC needs to talk to eddn.edcd.io on port 4430.
 If you consistently receive this error check that your router or VPN configuration allows port 4430 / tcp outbound.
+Also running a proxy can lead to this error, try adding `eddn.edcd.io` to exemption list.

 ### Import failed: No ship loadout found
 Complex ship loadouts with Engineers' mods can cause you to hit an Internet Explorer / Edge limitation on the length of URLs.
 Switch to a browser that doesn't suck.